Guide

 Capital cost allowance (CCA)

-For large purchases and expenditures like furniture, buildings, and equipment, you can claim a percentage of the cost over a period of time through depreciation.
-Classes for depreciable property vary, depending on the age and type of capital property.
+For large purchases, such as furniture, buildings, and equipment, you can claim a percentage of the cost over time.
+This is called capital cost allowance (CCA).
+The class for depreciable property depends on the age and type of the asset.
+As of 2017, the eligible capital property system was replaced by CCA Class 14.1.

 What are less common expenses your business can claim?